 Spina bifida can have severe or fatal consequences for babies, but a little preventive action can go a long way.

-Spina bifida takes root in the very early stages of pregnancy when the developing baby’s neural tube, which eventually becomes the brain and spinal cord, does not entirely close.
+Spina bifida takes root in the very early stages of pregnancy when the developing baby’s neural tube, which eventually becomes the brain and spinal cord, does not entirely close and is exposed through the spinal column and visible in the lower back.
 With spina bifida, varying degrees of severity can occur.

 “Spina bifida occulta is the least worrisome, and the only sign may be a tuft of hair over the infant’s lower back.
-In this case, the neural tube is intact with normal functioning,” said Dr. Stephanie Sublett, a Marshfield Clinic OB-GYN.
+In this case, the neural tube is intact with normal functioning,” said Dr. Ben Faustich, Marshfield Clinic Health System OB-GYN.
 “On the other end of the spectrum, you can have a meningomyelocele, a more severe kind of spina bifida, where the spinal cord and surrounding membranes are exposed.
 Meningomyelocele can result in permanent lower extremity paralysis for the child.”

 If meningomyelocele is identified, a consult with a pediatric neurosurgeon is commonly the next step for pregnant women.